Types of Xanax Bars and Pills

 Different types of Xanax bars and pill

-While Recovered doesn’t condone drug abuse in any form, we understand that people who abuse substances such as Xanax may not know what they are taking and therefore put themselves in danger.
-There is also the risk of buying counterfeit Xanax that contains harmful substances and high doses of alprazolam.
+While Recovered doesn’t condone drug abuse in any form, we understand that people who abuse substances such as Xanax may not know what they are taking and, therefore, put themselves in danger.
+There is also the risk of buying counterfeit Xanax that contains harmful substances, such as fentanyl, and high doses of alprazolam.

 The list below is intended to help avoid overdose or any other harm befalling users.